jewel/clearskies/protocol/core.md

 A read-only peer cannot change files but needs to prove to other read-only peers that the files it has are genuine.
 To do this, it saves the read-write manifest and signature to disk whenever it receives it.
-The manifest and signature should be combined, with a newline separating them.
+The manifest and signature should be combined, with a newline separating them, and a newline after the signature.

 It then builds its own manifest from the read-write manifest, called a read-only manifest.
 When it does not have all the files mentioned in the